Jay-Z, rapper and entrepreneur, talks candidly about therapy and how it transformed his outlook on life’s tribulations.

 Jay-Z and Beyonce, an illustrious duo, each bared their souls on their solo projects 4:44 and Lemonade.
-Aside from the alluring melodies, artistic music videos, and the subliminal innuendos – the narrative of both albums flows like therapy sessions.
+Aside from the alluring melodies, artistic music videos, and the subliminal innuendos.
+The narrative of both albums flows like a therapy session.

-Both artists are very private individuals who rarely commit to interviews.
+Both Jay-Z and Beyonce are very private individuals who rarely commit to interviews.
 They release works of art, but seldom engage in press junkets.
-Therefore, the revelation of Jay Z’s mental health struggles came as a surprise.
+Therefore, the revelation of Jay-Z’s mental health struggles came as a surprise.

 As a Brooklyn native, Jay-Z had a tough upbringing witnessing violence and selling drugs to get by.
 He had to come to terms with understanding that his mother was gay and that his father left his family behind when he was age 11.
 “I went to school, got good grades, could behave when I wanted/But I had demons deep inside that would raise when confronted,” lyrics he wrote to his song December 4th.

 He told The New York Times, “I was just saying there was a lot of fights in our neighborhood that started with “What you looking at?
 Why you looking at me?
 You looking at me?”
 He acknowledged that his first reaction was often anger simply because it triggered his survival instincts.
 However, therapy helped him transition his anger into compassion, “These young men coming from these … they just in pain,” he says.

 Therapy has affected his outlook on the topics he discusses in his album such as having an affair, raising children, and being a black entrepreneur. “…I think the most important thing I got is that everything is connected.
 Every emotion is connected and it comes from somewhere.
 And just being aware of it.
 Being aware of it in everyday life… you’re at such an advantage,” Jay-Z states to The New York Times.